Phil Collins: 1984–1989: No Jacket Required and commercial ubiquity

-Collins wrote and performed on "Against All Odds", the main theme for the romantic film of the same name, which demonstrated a more pop-oriented and commercially accessible sound than his previous work.
+Collins wrote and recorded "Against All Odds", the main theme for the American romantic film of the same name, which demonstrated a more pop-orientated and commercially accessible sound than his previous work.
 Released in February 1984, it was the first single of his solo career to reach number one on the Billboard Hot 100 chart; it peaked at number two in the UK.
 Collins won a Grammy Award for Best Pop Vocal Performance, Male.
-The song also earned him an Academy Award nomination for Best Original Song, and he arranged his 1985 tour to accommodate the possibility of performing it at the awards ceremony.
+The song earned him an Academy Award nomination for Best Original Song, and he arranged his 1985 tour to accommodate the possibility of performing it at the awards ceremony.
 However, a note to Atlantic Records from show producer Larry Gelbart explaining a lack of invitation stated: "Thank you for your note regarding Phil Cooper [sic].
 I'm afraid the spots have already been filled", and Collins watched actress and dancer Ann Reinking perform it.
 The Los Angeles Times said: "Reinking did an incredible job of totally destroying a beautiful song."
 Collins would introduce it at subsequent concerts by saying: "I'm sorry Miss Ann Reinking couldn't be here tonight; I guess I just have to sing my own song."

 In 1984, Collins contributed to the production on Chinese Wall by Earth, Wind & Fire vocalist Philip Bailey, which included a duet from the two, "Easy Lover".
-The song was number one in the UK for four weeks, and peaked at number 2 in the US.
-He also produced and played drums on several tracks on Behind the Sun by Eric Clapton.
+The song was number one in the UK for four weeks, and peaked at number two in the US.
+He produced and played drums on several tracks on Behind the Sun by Eric Clapton.
 In November, Collins was part of the charity supergroup Band Aid in aid of Ethiopian famine relief and played drums on its single, "Do They Know It's Christmas?".

 Collins's third album, No Jacket Required, was recorded in 1984 and marked a turning point in his output.
-He departed from lyrics about his personal life and wrote more upbeat and dance-orientated songs with strong hooks and melodies, such as "Sussudio", "One More Night", and "Take Me Home".
-The album also featured guest backing vocals from Sting, Peter Gabriel, and Helen Terry.
+He departed from lyrics about his personal life and wrote more upbeat and dance-orientated songs with strong hooks and melodies, with Collins stating beforehand, "I have a notion of what I want to do: break out of this 'love song' box that I've found myself in.
+I'll make a dance album.
+Or, at least, an album with a couple of uptempo tracks."
+Sting, Peter Gabriel, and Helen Terry contributed backing vocals.
 No Jacket Required was released in February 1985 and became a huge worldwide success, reaching number one in several countries.
-"Sussudio" and "One More Night" topped the US singles chart, and "Don't Lose My Number" and "Take Me Home" made the US top ten.
-The album remains Collins's most successful of his career, selling over 12 million copies in the US and 1.9 million in the UK.
+"Sussudio" and "One More Night", topped the US singles chart, the latter reaching number four in the UK to become his fourth solo UK top ten, and "Don't Lose My Number" and "Take Me Home" made the US top ten.
+The album remains the most successful of his career, selling over 12 million copies in the US, where it was certified diamond, and 1.9 million in the UK, where it was the second-best-selling album of 1985.